sothach/chameleon/docs/solution.md

 ```
     source.async via verifyRequest via start via solve via finish runWith Sink.seq
 ```
-The framework, providing execution context and a supervisor removes the essential yet distracting matters of error handling and concurrency from the application code.
+The framework, providing execution context and a supervisor, removes the essential yet distracting matters of error handling and concurrency from the application code.

 The approach taken here is to 'flow' each request through the pipeline from start to finish, using Scala's `Try` container as the processing frame.
-If any stage fails, the failure is passed thru and returned, when the client is free to interpret the meaning of failure, for example, as a 4xxx or 5xx response code.
+If any stage fails, the failure is passed thru and returned, where the client is free to interpret the meaning of failure, for example, as a 4xxx or 5xx response code.

 Although this is only used for single requests at a time, the pipeline is capable of stream processing, unchanged.